TITLES AND

 Timmy and Boomer borrow Uncle Petrie's cat's-eye charm to have good luck in a leaf-gathering project for school, but Boomer loses it in the woods.
 Uncle Petrie immediately begins having bad luck!
 Boomer: Todd Ferrell.

-• Trivia: Uncle Petrie had a friend who served with Admiral Dewey in Manila.
+• Trivia: Uncle Petrie had a friend whose father served with Admiral Dewey in Manila.

 "Teamwork" (04/19/59):

-Timmy and Boomer, already arguing over a project to build a lean-to, are further annoyed by the prescence of Boomer's visiting cousin, a know-it-all older girl who wanders away from the boys to explore a cave.
+Timmy and Boomer, already arguing over a project to build a lean-to (Timmy wants to build with hammer and nails, Boomer Indian-fashion with rawhide ties), are further annoyed by the prescence of Boomer's visiting cousin, a know-it-all older girl who wanders away from the boys to explore a cave.
 Boomer: Todd Ferrell.
 Millicent Radcliffe: Reba Waters.

 "Stable Mates" (04/26/59):